sweattep/modern_quotes/README.md

 >No one teaches us how to run our own businesses

+>true RDBMSs require knowledge of data and relational fundamentals and such is scarce today, because education has been replaced by sheer training

 >I just want to create something for myself that other people find useful

 >a coward will never fight a man who is equal